-The New International Dictionary of New Testament Theology: Volume 2: G-Pre (Zondervan) edited by Colin Brown.
-The middle volume of a basic reference book for Bible students.
+The New International Dictionary of New Testament Theology: Volume 1: A-F (Zondervan) edited by Colin Brown.
+The first of three volumes of what is certain to be a standard reference tool.

 Already a CT subscriber?
 Log in for full digital access.